Twitter

 Core Module: Birth of a colony

-On February 20, 1986, the Proton booster launched the core module of the Mir space station.
-The official Soviet news reports released immediately after the launch said that the spacecraft is eqipped with six docking ports and will serve as core of the future multi-modular orbital station.
+On Feb.
+20, 1986, the Proton booster launched the core module of the Mir space station.
+The official Soviet news reports released immediately after the launch said that the spacecraft is equipped with six docking ports and will serve as core of the future multi-modular orbital station.

 Kvant-1: Something old, something new